tchapi/own-private-cloud/README.md

     ./scripts/passbolt/init-admin-user.sh

+## Init the Baikal instance if needed (_if the tables do not already exist_)

+    ./scripts/baikal/init-mysql-tables.sh

 # Tips

 > If you change databases.sh, you need to clear the content of `/mnt/databases/mysql` on the host for the entrypoint script to be replayed entirely